 This is my current wish list for Mexico diving vacations:

-1. Socorro Islands and Guadalupe for manta rays, schools of hammerhead sharks, and best of all the chance to see humpback whales.
+1. Socorro Island diving and Guadalupe for manta rays, schools of hammerhead sharks, and best of all the chance to see humpback whales.

 2. Bahia de Los Angeles where from May-October you can see whale sharks and sea lions.